AnalyticsAutomated/analytics_automated/docs/job_admin.rst

   http://127.0.0.1:8000/admin/analytics_automated/job/

 These pages allow you to survey exiting backends, tasks and jobs you may have previously configured.
-You can also delete and add new entries to these see.
+You can also delete and add new entries to these using their admin pages.

 See configuring_a_basic_job for how to configure these